scipp/scipp/doc/design.md

 1. Boolean/logical operations for mask operations
 1. `integrate`
 1. Basic statistics operations such as min, max, mean, and standard deviation
+1. Serialization and deserialization, mainly for saving to and loading from disk

 ### <a name="overview:relation-to-existing-workspace-types"></a>Relation to existing workspace types